benjfriedrich/thiswillbe.fun/content/learn-more/specs.md

 There are definitely things a full-time pro photographer is better set up for than I am, but a lot of times you just need something that looks good and won’t blow your budget.

-I also take beautiful pictures of my cats, thought that doesn’t feel particularly germane.
+I also take beautiful pictures of my cats, which, as you well know, is a fundamental internet skill.

 ### Copywriting